Creative Ways to Promote Any Event

 From starting on time to your organization, the only way your event will flow without fail lies in your preparation.
 Every meeting should start with a “call to order” to get attention.
 Sometimes this can be a random prize drawing or a roll call.

 Timing is essential, both from a logistic and productivity standpoint.
-It can be frustrating when things don’t get going because attendees are trickling into the room at their own pace.
+It can be frustrating when things do not get going because attendees are trickling into the room at their own pace.
 Make sure to take charge of the meeting.
 Start promptly and with the “call to order.”

 The Seventh Rule: Meeting Follow Up